ISSUE 03

 KENNY

-And I don’t know what the end point to that is, but that to me is one of the most striking things and summarizing what I think that you’re doing in the book in drawing those connections that are, yes, about looking to the past but really are about looking at the present.
+And that to me is one of the most striking things summarizing what I think that you’re doing in the book in drawing those connections that are, yes, about looking to the past but really are about looking at the present.
 Really looking at the past in order to understand our present to move towards a different future.
 Right?

 EMANUEL